 Like that dysfunctional relationship you thought was impossible to shake off, break it off with single-use plastics right now.
-We’ve got clean, sustainable beauty swaps to add to your routine.
+We’ve got clean, sustainable beauty swaps for you.

 We’re already down with cruelty-free and vegan make-up and natural, organic beauty brands in Singapore.
 But think back to your last beauty haul and all the single-use plastic bags, wrappers and cellophane you had to peel off, sometimes more than once for a single product.
 Along with every non-recyclable bottle of body wash, shampoo and serum… they all end up in landfills and oceans, not decomposing for 1000-odd years.
 Before it turns into a Wall-E situation (without the cute sentient robots), it’s not too late to make some changes of your own.
 We’ve scooped out these seriously luscious, effective and sustainable beauty swaps right here in Singapore to help you cleanse your dresser and life.

-Love a good lather?
-Oasis Skin has a variety of handcrafted solid shampoo caneles that are made with quality natural ingredients.
+Love a good lather but also want to save the environment?
+Swap to shampoo bars – they require no liquids, have minimal packaging and last longer.
+Oasis Beauty Kitchen has a variety of handcrafted solid shampoo caneles that are made with quality natural ingredients.
 We’re particularly fond of the ginger one, filled with nourishing herbs to combat hair loss, stimulate hair follicles and boost hair growth.

 Plus, we simply can’t get enough of The Clean Attempt’s zero-waste shampoo bars.
 There’s even one for pets!
 Pro tip: pick up a soap saver bag to help your shampoo bars last longer.